-This September, Congress likely will do something it’s done in 14 of the last 19 years that damages military planning and readiness, puts your benefits in danger, and wastes billions of dollars -- pass a Continuing Resolution (CR) in lieu of passing a budget.
+This September, Congress likely will do something it’s done frequently that damages military planning and readiness, puts your benefits in danger, and wastes billions of dollars -- pass a Continuing Resolution (CR) in lieu of passing a budget.

 In this election cycle, the budget is part of the gamble over which political party will be in power next spring, making it difficult for any compromise until after elections.
 The painful impact of a CR on our uniformed servicemembers and their families, as well as the retiree, survivor, and veteran communities, fails to resonate with many lawmakers.